mizanur5994/Student_Management_System/README.md

 A simple student management system with CRUD functionalities made using Java, NetBeans IDE and Oracle as the database.

-This project uses a table named 'Students_Table' stored in an Oracle database to perform operations on the data.
+This project uses a table named 'Students_Table' stored in an Oracle Database to perform operations on the data.

 ### **Note:**
 * Add your Oracle database Username and Password into the 'config.config' file in order to use Oracle database in this application.